 Cleaning a Crystal Chandelier

 I’ve received compliments on how beautiful my crystal chandelier is and people have asked me what my secret is.
+Let me tell you: there is no secret.

-The only thing I am guilty of is cleaning my chandelier regularly-and you can tell because of how brilliantly light is reflected off of the crystals.
+The only thing I am guilty of is cleaning my chandelier regularly – and you can tell because of how brilliantly light is reflected off of the crystals.

+After all, there isn’t anything more beautiful than a sparkling, clean, crystal chandelier.
 Even my cats appreciate the how often I clean the chandelier because its prismatic effect is multiplied when there’s no dirt, dust or grime on the crystals, which basically means more rainbow lights for my kitties to pounce and chase around the room.
 And if my kitties are happy then I am happy too.

 Neglecting the crystals can make your chandelier look dingy and improper cleaning can actually ruin the crystals and the frame.